PAEAN’S SONG, A DIAGNOSIS:

 ...I understand the difficulty of this situation and sympathize with those who must deal with it officially.
 But the issues are greater than personalities.
 Our culture does not allow us to be Christian without the threat of great material loss.
 The deeper loss is greater without such sacrifice.
 (But there are very good elements in our culture that would sympathize and support us if we took a more Christian approach.
 I intend to present such an alternative before the end.)

-There is some inconsistency here.
-The difference between our first conversation and this last letter is surprising at best.
 I did not leave your diocese merely to pursue an academic degree, but I am in this degree program because it allows some greater freedom.
 Amidst difficult academic demands, the struggle to survive financially, as well as growing pastoral involvement, this program allows flexibility to do what is so apparently God's will in my life.

 I have constructed this long letter in order to try to convince you of that necessity and to effect that mission, as you shall see.